TDStrasser/Kookaberry-Reference-Guide/docs/source/software.rst

 The **Kookaberry** contains low-level software that is stored in on-board non-volatile memory.
-Firmware performs basic low-level tasks to control and monitor the **Kookaberry**'s hardware, and to make it accessible to high-level software, such as MicroPython.
+Firmware performs basic low-level tasks to control and monitor the **Kookaberry**'s hardware, and to make it accessible to high-level software, such as **MicroPython**.

 Firmware updates may sometimes be issued that extend the functionality of the **Kookaberry**, or to remedy bugs in the firmware.
 The **Kookaberry’s** firmware is updated from time to time and the latest version may be downloaded from https://github.com/kookaberry/kooka-releases.